 “Reaching the summit is optional.
 Getting down is mandatory.”
-This is the philosophy that underlies all the training courses that we offer.
+This is the philosophy that underlies all the mountain guiding and climbing courses that we offer.
 While our courses all have plenty of physical and technical challenge, battling the elements, enjoyment and fun, underlying them all is our desire and intention to give you the skills to enjoy the mountains safely, by becoming self-reliant and making sound decisions.
 After all, it’s only if you get down safely that you get to go back another time.

 There are so many special moments to be had in the mountains.
 Sometimes, being on the summit is an essential part of this enjoyment and achievement.
 Very often that’s at the heart of why people want to climb mountains.
 But not always.
 Sometimes there is just as much satisfaction and enjoyment to be had without actually getting to the top – appreciating the stunning landscapes, the incredible geology, the amazing flora and fauna, or simply enjoying the peace to ‘get away from it all’.
 So our other intention is to make sure you get as much as possible from our courses, in a way that suits you, whether we get to the summit or not.
 The summit really is optional.